RobRich999/Chromium_Misc/README.md

 # Chromium_Misc
-Chromium browser development, experimental, and other builds.
+Chromium browser developmental, experimental, and other builds.